Learn something new every day

 More Info... by email

-People who practice knitting and crocheting as a hobby often buy enough yarn at one time for a complete project.
+People who practice knitting and crocheting as a hobby often buy enough yarn at one time for a complete project and from the same dye batch.
 This is because they don’t want to run the risk of buying a particular color, needing more, and finding that the yarn is a slightly different color from the yarn what they originally purchased.
 This happens because yarn is dyed in batches called dye lots.
-Some colors, however, are no dye lot yarn, which means they should be the same color from skein to skein.
+Each batch has a dye lot number and purchasing yarn from the same batch ensures that the color will be exactly the same.
+Some colors, however, are no dye lot yarn, which means that the yarn is spun from fiber that is already colored.
+No dye lot yarn should therefore be the same color from skein to skein.

 Colors are hard to duplicate exactly from batch to batch.
 Needleworkers know this, so they often check the dye lot numbers against each other when purchasing yarn for a project.
 They need to know that the yarn color will be consistent throughout so that the slight color differences don't show up in the final product of their project.
 This is especially important for projects that are all one color, such as a solid color afghan.